Passer au contenu principal

 Before you begin the installation process, check the quality of your supply pipes and drainpipes.
 If they are rusted, you will need new ones.

-Step 2: Turn Off and Disconnect Water Supply
+Step 2: Turn Off & Disconnect Water Supply

 Cut your water supply using the shutoff valves underneath the sink.
 To bleed water pressure off the lines, open your sink faucet and let the water run until it turns to a slow drip.
 Use an adjustable wrench to disconnect the water supply tubes under the sink, keeping a bucket on hand to catch any excess water.
 If you have a garbage disposal, unplug it, and then locate the circuit breaker and turn off the power.

-Step 3: Remove the P Trap and Any Other Connections
+Step 3: Remove the P-Trap & Any Other Connections

 Step 4: Remove the Sink